ahmed-reda-301/food-ordering-app/study_notes.md

 ## 00:30:35 - Add Header Component

+1. Create a new directiory :  `src/components/header`
-1. Create a new file: `src/components/Header.tsx`
+2. Create a new file: `src/components/header/index.tsx`
-2. Build the header using Shadcn UI components.
+2. Build the header component. use react snippet (rafce or rfce )  to fast create component with the same name of the file change name of component to Header

 3. Import the header in `layout.tsx` or the main page.

 ## 00:55:21 - Add Hero Component